 \subsection{Related Works}

-The prototype of decentralized custody scheme first appears in Bitcoin as multisignature (multisig) \cite{web_multisig}, where the authentication requires signatures from multiple private keys rather than a single signature from one key.
+The prototype of decentralized asset custody scheme first appears in Bitcoin as multisignature (multisig) \cite{web_multisig}, where the authentication requires signatures from multiple private keys rather than a single signature from one key.
 For example, an $M$-of-$N$ address requires signatures by $M$ out of totally $N$ predetermined private keys to move the money.
-This na\"{i}ve scheme works well for small $M$ and $N$ but cannot scale out, because the computational and communicational cost of authenticating and validating each transaction grows linearly in $M$ and $N$.
-Both efficiency and liveness of the scheme are compromised for large $M$ and $N$, especially in the sleepy model proposed by Pass and Shi~\cite{PS17} where key holders do not always response in time.
-In practice, multisignature scheme is typically used at wallet level rather than as a public service, since the scheme becomes costly for large $N$ and most Bitcoin wallets only support $N\le 7$.

-Multisignature schemes may be coupled with advanced digital signature techniques such as threshold signature~\cite{GagolKSS20,BonehGG17} or aggregate signature~\cite{schnorr1991efficient,bellare2006multi,maxwell2019simple} to reduce the cost of verifying multi-signed signatures.
-However, the signing process still requires involvement of at least $M$ parties and the cost of communication can hardly be significantly reduced.
-Furthermore we remark that these advanced signature techniques are also compatible with our scheme, as authentication mechanism for single custodian groups.
+This na\"{i}ve scheme works well for small $M$ and $N$ but can hardly scale out, because the computational and communicational cost of authenticating and validating each transaction grows linearly in $M$.
+Both efficiency and liveness of the scheme are compromised for large $M$ and $N$, especially in the sleepy model proposed by Pass and Shi~\cite{PS17} where key holders do not always respond in time.
+In practice, a multisignature scheme is typically used at the wallet level rather than as a public service, since the scheme becomes costly for large $N$ and most Bitcoin wallets only support $N\le 7$.
+We remark that multisignature schemes may be coupled with advanced digital signature techniques such as threshold signature~\cite{GagolKSS20,BonehGG17} or aggregate signature~\cite{schnorr1991efficient,bellare2006multi,maxwell2019simple} to reduce the cost of verifying multi-signed signatures.

-There are also custody solutions based on scripts or contract codes.
-These schemes usually only work within a single blockchain since it is difficult to get reliable information outside the consensus boundary, which essentially requires an oracle.
-Although there are techniques such as Atomic Swap~\cite{web_ato} and Hashlock/Hash TimeLock Contracts (HTLC)~\cite{web_multisig} enabling code-based cross-chain interoperability, the use cases are limited and far from being able to provide general purpose custody service.

-As for the cross-chain asset mapping service, existing solutions include following three types: \begin{itemize} \item Centralized: custody in a trusted central authority, with the endorsement fully from that authority, e.g. hBTC~\cite{hBTC}, wBTC~\cite{wBTC} and imBTC~\cite{imBTC};
+As for the cross-chain asset mapping service, existing solutions mainly include the following types: \begin{itemize} \item Centralized: custody in a trusted central authority, with the endorsement fully from that authority, e.g. H-Tokens~\cite{H-Tokens}, WBTC~\cite{WBTC} and imBTC~\cite{imBTC};

-\item Consortium: custody in multisignature accounts controlled by an alliance of members, and endorsed by all alliance members, e.g. cBTC~\cite{cBTC} (in its current version) and Polkadot~\cite{Wood16};
+\item Consortium: custody in multisignature accounts controlled by an alliance of members, and endorsed by the reputation of alliance members, e.g. cBTC~\cite{cBTC} (in its current version) and Polkadot~\cite{Wood16};